IongIer/Hive_sgf-to-pgn/README.md

 Current known limitations:

-1. Fails on older games, should work on games played after 2018
-2. Works for [games](https://www.boardspace.net/hive/hivegames/) downloaded through the boardspace site, games saved from the app have a slightly different format but now should work as well.
-However I haven't thoroughly tested on games downloaded from the app + those have no result in the header, it's better to just get them from the site
-3. Sometimes it won't be able to figure out game result due to how boardspace saves the files
+1. Sometimes it won't be able to figure out game result due to how boardspace saves the files
-4. Can't handle Hive Ultimate but pgn viewers don't support it either
+2. Can't handle Hive Ultimate but pgn viewers don't support it either